JamesH003/flight_academy/README.md

 # [FLIGHT ACADEMY](https://flight-academy-e7e5adf022d9.herokuapp.com)

+Welcome to Flight Academy!
+Flight Academy is a website used to advertise and promote the training options and vouchers available for sale from the flight school of the same name.
+Users are able to browse through the multiple training courses on offer and learn more about each individual course.
+They also have the option of registering their interest in a particular course in order to receive further information and contact from the flight school.
+Users can also browse through the list of flight vouchers available and make a purchase directly through the site.
+People interested in becoming a pilot or aviation enthusiasts in general will find this website useful as they can obtain the information required to begin planning their training, or sign up for a monthly newsletter where they will get the latest industry news.
+From the site owners perspective, the Flight Academy website is a well laid out, clean and informative.
+The site admin can create, edit and delete new vouchers and training courses from the front end without having to access the admin panel.
+The site is aimed at users from early teens upwards and at anyone who has an interest in aviation from both a professional and casual perspective.
+Users will find the site intuitive and responsive across all devices.

 <!-- 🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 In this section, you will include a few paragraphs providing an overview of your project.